And Season’s Lessons

 My Waterfowl season has come to a close.
 Now is the time to reflect on what I learned and what I can apply for a more successful next year.

 First what didn’t happen?
 I didn’t get to go to North Dakota this year.
 First time I have missed it in the last decade.
 I already have informed the wife that I will not miss it next year.
-I have started my savings plan so when late September arrives in 2016 I will be prepared for another North Dakota adventure.
+I have started my savings plan so when late September I will be prepared for another North Dakota adventure.

 What were my surprises?
 Well I will start with the new equipment that I purchased that surpassed my expectations.